-The long-term exploration outlook as captured in The Future of Exploration Survey 2020 conducted by industry analyst Wood Mackenzie anticipates annual resource additions of around 20 billion boe, more appetite for gas (at least 50% resource), high dependence on new plays and high impact wells, oil majors and NOCs ‘market share’ of at least 75% and fields turning a profit at US$50 Brent.
+The long-term exploration outlook as captured by consultancy group Wood Mackenzie anticipates annual resource additions of around 20 billion boe, more appetite for gas (at least 50% resource), high dependence on new plays and high impact wells, oil majors and NOCs ‘market share’ of at least 75% and fields turning a profit at US$50 Brent.

-With oil companies reeling from industry shocks triggered by the COVID-19 pandemic, WoodMac says explorers are being forced to choose and are prioritising their highest-quality plays, such as deepwater offshore Guyana and Suriname.
+With oil companies reeling from industry shocks triggered by pandemic, WoodMac says explorers are being forced to choose and are prioritising their highest-quality plays, such as deepwater offshore Guyana and Suriname.

 Governments around the world have announced various measures aimed at helping exploration.
 This pragmatism is encouraging for the exploration sector.